whatyouhide/short_maps/README.md

 # ShortMaps

 > **Important**: short_maps has been retired from Hex.
+Read more about it [in this blog post](https://andrealeopardi.com/posts/a-story-of-regret-and-retiring-a-library-from-hex/).

 Implementation of a `~m` sigil for ES6-like maps in Elixir.

-Read more about why it was retired [in this blog post]("https://andrealeopardi.com/posts/a-story-of-regret-and-retiring-a-library-from-hex/").

 ## Rationale